A cat that reminds

 It sits in your menu bar and pops up every two hours for a little stretch you actually do.

-How the nagging works
+How the reminder works

 - Every 2 hoursit quietly counts down